German Almond Cookies are a soft and addictive icebox cookie.

 There was no almond flavoring.
 Personally, I think that almond flavoring tastes like cherries.

-Not chocolate brown and they were not molasses cookie brown either.
+They were not chocolate brown and they were not molasses cookie brown either.

 They were almost like a peanut butter cookie, but without peanut butter.